burlachenkok/burlachenkok.github.io/_posts/2025-05-10-phd-defense.md

 published: true
 ---

 Ph.D.
-Dissertation Defense – May 8, 2025
+Dissertation Defense in Computer Science "Optimization Methods and Software for Federated Learning" (May 8, 2025).

 ---